xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_dnt.md

 6.3 Refreshing terminators from source material

 Refreshing model elements is a very difficult problem.
-Since the signature of a service is is identifying key, it can be difficult to identify which service must be updated if the signature changes.
+Since the signature of a service is the identifying key, it can be difficult to identify which service must be updated if the signature changes.
 The approach of this design is conservative, trying to make good decisions when safe while not losing any data.
 The algorithm is presented as follows in pseudocode:

 ```
 A new terminator is created from source material.